theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/security-xu3/server-security.md

 ### About

-This section is about restricting access to the software's built in web server to predefined users or user groups. <br>
+This section is about restricting access to the Xtract Universal/Board Connector Designer's built in web server to predefined users or user groups. <br>
 By setting access restrictions on the web server you ensure that only dedicated users can execute extractions.

 There are two types of [users and user groups](user-management#users-and-user-groups), access can be restricted to.